 Hi [customer/client name],

-We are looking to grow our [scope of business] business by receiving word-of-mouth recommendations from our [customers/clients] for [brief description of ideal customer/client].
+We’re looking to grow our [scope of business] business by receiving word-of-mouth recommendations from our [customers/clients] for [brief description of ideal customer/client].

 Thank you,

-[Name], [title]
+[Name], [Title]

 [Organization]